Bio Dünger

 How often should you fertilize palm trees?

-In general, it's advisable to give your palm more fertilizer during its active growing season, which occurs in spring and summer.
-Then it is advisable to use a fertilizer every two to four weeks.
-During the dormant period in fall and winter, you need to fertilize less.
+In general, it is advisable to fertilize your palm tree more frequently during its active growth period, which occurs in spring and summer.
+Then it is recommended to use a fertilizer every two to four weeks.
+During the rest period in autumn and winter you need to fertilize less.